-The sponsor has performed medical review of individual cases of syncope which were assessed as related to riociguat by the reporting investigators.
-The summary of 6 cases of treatment- emergent serious events reported in PAH / CTEPH patients which were assessed as related to riociguat by the reporting investigators is presented in Table 10-30.
+The sponsor has performed medical review of individual cases of syncope which were assessed as related to riociguat by the reporting investigators (source: post-text Listing 29.4.4 and company safety database ARGUS).
+The summary of 6 cases of treatment-emergent serious events reported in PAH/CTEPH patients which were assessed as related to riociguat by the reporting investigators is presented in Table 10-30.